 There are a few hula hoop exercise videos and hula hoop workouts out there on the web and I must say all of them are great in motivating me into picking up my hula hoop for a fun workout.
-I have just stumbled upon one of Hoopnotica’s many Hula Hoop Workouts that will surely make you sweat!
+I have put together this super fun 40 minute Hula Hoop Workout that will surely make you sweat!

 1. Angel/Devil Stretch

 This is a fantastic two-part stretch!
 Start by standing in the center of the hoop with your feet shoulder-width apart.
 Holding the hoop at three and nine o’clock, lift the hoop up while allowing the back of the hoop to slide up your back.
 Continue to bring the hoop back and arch your back to feel a nice stretch across your arms shoulders and chest.
 Take a deep breath.
 Bring the hoop back down over your head and bend your knees to come into a squat.
 (This is the “Devil” part of your Angel/Devil stretch…because squats are evil–a necessary, booty-toning evil!)

 Benefits: Opens up the shoulders and upper back, warms up and works your quads and glutes.